jchen1/resume/resume.md

 ----------------------------------

 Februrary 2014
 :   Created **[MiniPlay](https://github.com/iambald/MiniPlay)**, a Chrome extension to operate Google Play Music and add features like global shortcuts and Last.fm scrobbling.
-Has over 100 daily users.
+Has over 300 daily users.

 January 2014
 :   Built a **[threadpool](https://github.com/iambald/threadpool)** in modern C++11 to fill the gap in the C++ standard library between `std::async` and `std::thread`.

 April 2013
-:   Wrote **[Skein](https://github.com/iambald/Skein)**, a high-performance Skein-1024 brute forcer for the [xkcd Alma Mater challenge](http://xkcd.com/1193) that out-performed the vast majority of schools including Cornell, and coming only twenty bits short from the winner, a group of CMU students using a supercomputer.
+:   Wrote **[Skein](https://github.com/iambald/Skein)**, a high-performance brute forcer to crack aa Skein-1024 hash.
+In the [xkcd Alma Mater challenge](http://xkcd.com/1193) (listed as laspositascollege.edu), out-performed the efforts of entire universities, including Cornell and LSU.

 December 2012
 :   Wrote a virtual machine in C, designed to interpret and execute bytecode in C0 as a final project for 15-122.